spenczar/spenczar.com/content/analytics_stages.md

 It's not a coincidence that this mirrors the pattern of most startups' codebases, which go from simple to harebrained as the product evolves, and two years later people grumble that maybe we should just rewrite this whole thing.

 The difference is that your codebase has a CTO.
 It has an owner.
 That owner is responsible for its quality, which helps hold things together (optimistically!).
 Few teams start with a Chief Data Officer, though.
-Usually, analytics is a side-concern, a means to an end, and it is nobody's top concern, which is all completely justified but which results in a bit of chaos.
+Usually, analytics is a side-concern, a means to an end, and it is nobody's top priority, which is all completely justified but which results in a bit of chaos.

 Again, to be clear, I think that's fine, it's just something to watch out for.
 I think as data becomes a more core component of businesses, we'll see an evolution of data management best practices, something like the evolution of best practices in web development over the past 20 years.